top of page

 The Result (Plot Twist)

+The system worked.
+Beautifully.
 It detected birds reliably.
 Logged them.
 Showed patterns.
 Predicted visit windows.
+And the result?
+Only pigeons!
+So many pigeons, uhhh!

+The parrot never showed up.
 Which, oddly enough, was still an answer.

 What This Taught Me as a Designer

-• You don’t need deep coding skills to build meaningful systems
+• You don’t need deep coding skills to build meaningful systems.

-• One simple idea + basic hardware can go a long way
+• One simple idea + basic hardware can go a long way.

-• Most design decisions are about what to ignore
+• Most design decisions are about what to ignore.

-• Real environments are noisy — systems must be forgiving
+• Real environments are noisy — systems must be forgiving.

-• Sometimes, the most important outcome is confirming that something isn’t happening (sorry parrot friend)
+• Sometimes, the most important outcome is confirming that something isn’t happening (sorry parrot friend).

-Manifesting my dear parrot friends return.
+Manifesting my dear *parrot friend's retur.

 And somewhere out there, the parrot is either watching… or has moved on.